Women at Work 2026: A Powerful Celebration!

 April’s path to the trades began not on a job site, but behind a bar in Thornton, Colorado.
 After nine years of managing late-night rushes, a restaurant remodel sparked a new curiosity in her: she wanted to understand exactly how the building’s electricity worked.
 With no prior technical background or connections in the industry, April took a leap of faith, using a simple Google search to find her way to the apprenticeship program at Emily Griffith Technical College.

-Now an Apprentice Electrician with Montgomery Electric through IECRM, April’s transition was defined by a steep learning curve.
+Now an Apprentice Electrician with Montgomery Electric through Independent Electrical Contractors Rocky Mountain (IECRM), April’s transition was defined by a steep learning curve.
 Having never picked up a power tool before starting, she is most proud of the vast technical knowledge she has gained from the ground up.
 Her company’s support of her education has been a vital part of her success, fueling her belief that investing in apprentices is the key to building a strong future workforce.

 April has found her place in a male-dominated field, noting that while the work is challenging, it has been incredibly rewarding and inclusive.
 On track to earn her journeyman license in May 2026, April isn't stopping there—she has her sights set on continuing her education to one day become a Project Manager.